bpampel/zettel/content/population_dynamics_21-08-31.md

   - In the previously listed paper they mention Coppex et al. (2004) [^coppex_2004] as major inspiration, but that is also about ballistic annihilation and no cloning
 - Mehl, Speck, Seifert (2008) [^mehl_2008]. *has nothing to do with population dynamics, I looked up the wrong citation*, but maybe something similar (but more relevant) might be good to cite in the thesis\
   Theoretical calculation of large deviation function for a single colloidal particle moving with overdamped Langevin dynamics
+- Simpson et al. (2013)[^simpson_2013] is about birth-death dynamic models for e.g. biological cell system.
+It doesn't use multiple "imaginary" particles for sampling, but rather wants to get the time evolution of the particles itself

+### ideas to look for
 Parallel Tempering / multiple walkers metadynamics